Skip to content

 Quick Install (Claude Code Plugin)

-First, install labretriever so that labretriever-mcp is available on your PATH.
+First, install labretriever so that labretriever-mcp and labretriever-mcp-repo are available on your PATH.

 Then add the marketplace and install the plugin: